 - 1. Instruct students to put on helmets and to check that it fits with the Eyes, Ears, Mouth method. - 2.
 Bike ABCs - a.
 Ask students what the A, B, and C stand for.
-Have students check their air, brakes, and chain, and to raise their hand if anything is wrong with their bicycle. - Explain this activity is to ensure students understand traffic signals and signs.
-Students also will begin to develop skills for riding safely in the street.
+Have students check their air, brakes, and chain, and to raise their hand if anything is wrong with their bicycle. - 3.
+Explain that this activity is to practice behaving like any vehicle in the road and following the traffic signals and signs they have learned.
+Students also will practice skills for riding safely in the street including continuous scanning and using hand signals.